homer0/woopack-plugin-webpack-react/README.md

 [projext](https://yarnpkg.com/en/package/projext) allows you to configure a project without adding specific settings for a module bundler, then you can decide which build engine to use.
 This plugin is meant to be used when you are bundling a [React](https://reactjs.org/) and you are using the [webpack](https://webpack.js.org) [build engine](https://yarnpkg.com/en/package/projext-plugin-webpack).

-It adds the required presets to the [`babel-loader`](https://yarnpkg.com/en/package/babel-loader) configuration in order to handle [`JSX`](https://facebook.github.io/jsx/) code.
-It also takes care of modifying the webpack settings to allow support for the [`react-hot-loader`](https://yarnpkg.com/en/package/react-hot-loader) with both, the dev server and an [Express](https://expressjs.com)/[Jimpex](https://yarnpkg.com/en/package/jimpex) target.
+It adds the required presets to the [Babel](https://babeljs.io) configuration in order to add support for [`JSX`](https://facebook.github.io/jsx/) code.
+It also takes care of modifying the webpack settings to implement the [`react-hot-loader`](https://yarnpkg.com/en/package/react-hot-loader) with both, the dev server and an [Express](https://expressjs.com)/[Jimpex](https://yarnpkg.com/en/package/jimpex) target.

 ## Information